SachinHatikankar100/Typescript/README.md

 `npm install eslint --save-dev` for linting features

-Type `npx eslint --init` for configuring the eslint with below options How would you like to use ESLint? · style
+Type `npx eslint --init` for configuring the eslint with below options.
+Creates eslintrc.json file with all configurations How would you like to use ESLint? · style
 --What type of modules does your project use? · commonjs --Which framework does your project use? · react